 Whey & collagen are two different types of proteins, and each have their own distinct benefits for people who consume them in their diet.

-It’s true, collagen protein can do things for us whey can’t, like improve the quality of our skin, nails, hair, bone density, & reduce joint pain from arthritic conditions.
-(18)
+It’s true, collagen protein might** be able to do things for us whey can’t like improve the quality of our skin, nails, hair, bone density, & reduce joint pain from arthritic conditions.

 But it can’t provide a number of important things to us that whey does (or do it as well), like:

-In order to be a complete protein, a food needs to have all nine of the essential amino acids and contain them in consistent amounts, per the Cleveland Clinic.
-(24)
+In order to be a complete protein, a food needs to have all nine of the essential amino acids and contain them in consistent amounts.

 Their list of complete protein foods: